 Clarify your core message: Up the value of your presentation

 In a previous post for SmartBrief, I introduced four simple steps for creating a powerhouse presentation.
 This post goes deeper on the first of the four steps, discussing the finer points of crafting your core message so it is easy to remember and repeat.
+Read the whole series.

 I once coached eight business leaders who had been asked to develop a presentation about an organizational success story -- a project in which they had played a key role.
 Sounds easy enough, right?